aks-c/Kukkura/README.md

 - Those rules describe how you want to manipulate some initial set of symbols.
 - The key here is that every symbol has some meta-data associated with it (_e.g.:_ a `size` field, a `position` field, whether this symbol supports randomization, etc...).
 - Then, according to your rules and the meta-data of each symbol, the system outputs some other set of symbols.

+You can then express extremely complex and recursive structures.

 You can then interpret/serialize this output yourself for your target platform/program/thingy.
 (_i.e.:_ you decide yourself what this "size" thingy means, or what it means for that symbol here to be at this position there, etc..).